rust-lang/rust-forge/src/release/backporting.md

    1. Create a local branch off the `beta` branch.
    2. Cherry-pick all of the PRs that have both [`beta-nominated` and `beta-accepted`][nominated-plus-accepted] labels.
+      It is usually preferred to not include PRs that have not been merged in case there are any last minute changes, or it fails when running the full CI tests.
    3. (Recommended) Run some tests locally.
       It is not uncommon that the backports may not apply cleanly, or the UI tests need to be re-blessed if there are differences in the output.
    4. Open a PR **against the beta branch** with a title that starts with `[beta]` (so reviewers can see its specialness).